 Robert N. Heintzelman Eminent Scholar Endowed Chair

 The Robert N. Heintzelman Eminent Scholar Endowed Chair was established to promote the understanding and prevention of greed and to foster the development of altruism.
-The primary purpose of the endowment is to support the chair in conducting basic and applied research in order to better understand the causes of greed in humankind and determine appropriate methods to eliminate greed.
+The primary purpose of the endowment is to support the chair in conducting basic and applied research to better understand the causes of greed in humankind and determine appropriate methods to eliminate greed.

 About the Endowed Chair Fund